 Applying this to writing: A story

 I’m currently writing a creative academic nonfiction book on ghosts and hauntology as applied to Canadian history education.
-This is a different kind of writing and research than I’ve done before, and sometimes I found it difficult to rely on my usual processes to get into the right mindset for consistant writing.
+This is a different kind of writing and research than I’ve done before, and sometimes I found it difficult to rely on my usual processes to get into the right mindset for consistent writing.

 To counter this, I created a highly sensory experience in my office to help connect with the mental and emotional space I needed for this type of writing and theorizing.